-This FAQ was last updated in March 2024 and reflects the 2024 program.
+This information reflects the 2026 program.
 Have more questions after reading these FAQs?
 Contact Becca Kedenburg at becca.kedenburg@mtsgreenway.org.

 SCHEDULE